monsoonmaelstrom/book2/book2.md

 I spend most of the next two days cradling Hazel’s limp body.
 I swear I’m not doing anything, but she does look better.
 Even I’m seeing it by this point.
 She still hasn’t woken up though.
 It’s been five days now, and while she looks better, my fear isn’t abating the longer this goes on.

 There’s also the matter of Reese.
-I know Peter has still been looking for her, and been coming up empty.
+I know Peter has continued looking for her, and come up empty so far.
 I haven’t been able to help and that’s been eating at me too.
 I can’t be totally sure Iverson didn’t take her, but based on the two and a half days we spent as his unwilling guests, I don’t think he did.
 I think he used her absence to his advantage and I was stupid enough to fall for it.

 Gavin was right when he said I should be blaming myself for all of this.